-CONTRACT TERMS AND CONDITIONS APPLICABLE TO GSA ACQUISITION OF COMMERCIAL ITEMS (JUL 2003)
+CONTRACT TERMS AND CONDITIONS APPLICABLE TO GSA ACQUISITION OF COMMERCIAL ITEMS (OCT 2014)

-The Contractor agrees to comply with any provision or clause that is incorporated herein by reference to implement agency policy applicable to acquisition of commercial items or components.
-The provision or clause in effect based on the applicable regulation cited on the date the solicitation is issued applies unless otherwise stated herein.
-The following provisions and clauses are incorporated by reference:
+(a) The Contractor agrees to comply with any clause that is incorporated herein by reference to implement agency policy applicable to acquisition of commercial items or components.
+The clause in effect based on the applicable regulation cited on the date the solicitation is issued applies unless otherwise stated herein.
+The clauses in paragraph (b) of this section are incorporated by reference:

-[The contracting officer should either check the provisions and clauses that apply or delete the provisions and clauses that do not apply from the list.
-The contracting officer may add the date of the provision or clause if desired for clarity.]
+[The Contracting Officer should check the clauses that apply or delete the clauses that do not apply from the list.
+The Contracting Officer may add the date of the clause if desired for clarity.]